Floquet scattering of light and sound in Dirac optomechanics: Theoretical approach

 The reflection coefficients can be obtained from

 Here, we have used the abbreviations

 and

 When solving the infinite-dimensional coupled linear system~\eqref{scatmatrix1} numerically, we raise the dimension of the coefficient (scattering) matrix until convergence is reached.
-This is most challenging for large $g_{1}$ or small $\Omega$, since the dimension of the scattering matrix is mainly determined by the ratio $|g_{1}|/\Omega$, cf. Appendix.
+This is most challenging for large $g_{1}$ or small $\Omega$, since the dimension of the scattering matrix is mainly determined by the ratio $|g_{1}|/\Omega$ (cf. appendix).

 The inelastic scattering and conversion process between photons and phonons is characterized by the scattering efficiency $Q^{o/m}(r,t)$, that is, the scattering cross section divided by the geometric cross section.
-This quantity is proportional to $(1/2R)\int j_{r}^{r;o/m}\bk{r,t} r \text{d}\varphi$~\cite{HBF13,SHF15,SHF15_2,WF17}.
 It consists of a time-averaged part

 and a time-dependent part (to simplify the notation, we omit the index $out$ in $\sigma^{out}_{n}$)